jumon/whisper-finetuning/README.md

 # [Work In Progress] whisper-finetuning
-This is a collection of scripts that can be used to fine-tune a Whisper model using "time-aligned" transcriptions and audio files.
+This is a collection of scripts that can be used to fine-tune a Whisper model using <strong>time-aligned</strong> transcriptions and audio files.
-Although there are already codes available for fine-tuning a Whisper model, such as the one provided by the Hugging Face transformers library (https://huggingface.co/blog/fine-tune-whisper), they only offer a way to fine-tune a model using transcripts without timestamps.
+Although there are already codes available for fine-tuning a Whisper model, such as the one provided by the Hugging Face transformers library (https://huggingface.co/blog/fine-tune-whisper), they only offer a way to fine-tune a model using transcripts <strong>without timestamps</strong>.
 This makes it difficult to output timestamps along with the transcriptions.
 This repository, however, provides scripts that allow you to fine-tune a Whisper model using time-aligned data, making it possible to output timestamps with the transcriptions.